December 22 – He is My Peace

 Every Christmas season comes with its beautiful moments and its stressful ones.
 I think it’s inevitable, especially if you are juggling multiple responsibilities…or multiple small humans.
 And if you’re juggling both, well, then God bless you with an extra portion of grace.

-For the first time ever, all of the children smiled.
+A few years ago, I remember taking our small clan to see “The Man in Red”, and for the first time ever, all of the children smiled.
+When you’re a parent, I imagine that’s kind of a memorable experience – when you go from screaming to smiling.
 It was a bit surreal, and I sort of wanted someone to “act up” so it felt a little more normal, but it didn’t happen.
 One by one, they took Santa’s hands and whispered their wish and then all four sat doll-like on his little couch, and I had to blink extra hard to believe my eyes.

 My husband drove separately, so I stayed behind with my *angelic* children to pick up a few last-minute gifts.
 I also had to buy some new chocolate, because our dog found my stash and ate the Christmas chocolate.
-No, he hasn’t died, and apparently he thrives on several ounces of really expensive tree-shaped chocolate.
+No, he didn’t die, and apparently he thrives on several ounces of really expensive tree-shaped chocolate.
+Now, our Christmas stash remains hidden in the basement until Christmas morning.

 One woman in particular thought it a great time to chat with me condescendingly about 529 plans and another woman acknowledged my “bad one” after our joint potty break.